 Perls is the lead researcher at the New England Centenarian Study; with 600 seniors over age 105 and 200 “supercentenarians” over age 110 participating in the study.
 This is one of the greatest studies on anti-aging that have been conducted until now in the world.
 The study has not only analyzed the lifestyle of the participants, but it has also discovered the strong genetic link in certain families with members that seem to age very gracefully.

 Perls believes that anti-aging therapies could be developed if the genomes of these people were sequenced to reveal hidden potent proteins or drugs.
-While studying the lifestyle factors influencing life expectancy, the study collected data on diet, religion and wealth of each participant.
+While studying the lifestyle factors influencing life expectancy, the study collected data on diet, religion, and wealth of each participant.
 The study has hopes to discover the mechanisms by which these particular people are doing what they’re doing naturally.
 “It’s going to be many, many genes, and the right combination associated with getting to these extreme ages”, says Perls.

 The secret behind each senior’s longevity

 When the seniors participating in the study were questioned about what they believed to be the secret behind their longevity, each had a different answer.
-Some believe their secret to be a healthy diet, while some say they owe it to their belief in god.
+Some believe that their secret to be a healthy diet, while some say they owe it to their belief in god.
 And one senior even stated the secret is a glass of whiskey every night.
 And strangely enough, according to Perls none of them seemed to be overly concerned about looking old or having wrinkles.
-In contrast, a recent study in JAMA Dermatology questioned above 500 patients looking for cosmetic procedures about what stirred their interest in getting the procedures.
+In contrast, a recent study in JAMA Dermatology questioned more than 500 patients looking for cosmetic procedures about what stirred their interest in getting the procedures.
 Most of them had similar answers.
 Appearing good professionally in a youth-oriented workforce and in social media photos were the top answers.

 Lasers and Lights for anti-aging